 And considering in this case the majority of this unit is “frame”, it comes in especially handy.

-Overall, I think Force’s warranty on the G10 is pretty good.
+Overall, I think Force’s warranty on the G10 is awesome.

-Wow, that was a lot to cover – the G10 is a whole lotta home gym.
+Wow, that was a lot to cover – the G10 Pro is a whole lotta home gym.

 Like all of Force USA’s other all-in-one trainers, the G10 is a very nice unit.